Biplab07x/mindcare-frontend/README.md

-🏗️ System Architecture & Workflow
+🏗️ System Architecture & Workflow:
 🔄 Workflow Explanation:
-    1. User Authentication
+    1. User Authentication:
        The user logs in or signs up securely using Firebase Authentication, ensuring data privacy and authorized access.

-     2. Dashboard Loading
+     2. Dashboard Loading:
         After successful login, the React-based frontend loads the user dashboard and initializes all components.

-      3. User–Chatbot Interaction
+      3. User–Chatbot Interaction:
           The user interacts with the AI chatbot by entering messages related to their emotional or mental health concerns.

-       4. Frontend to Backend Communication
+       4. Frontend to Backend Communication:
           The frontend sends user messages as API requests to the backend server for processing.

-       5. Backend Processing
+       5. Backend Processing:
           The backend handles the request, processes the input using AI/NLP logic, and generates an appropriate response.

-     6. Response Delivery
+     6. Response Delivery:
         The processed response is sent back to the frontend and displayed to the user in real time.

-      7. Chat History Management
+      7. Chat History Management:
          All conversations are securely stored and retrieved, allowing users to view their chat history for self-reflection.

-      8. Doctors & Medical Stores Display
+      8. Doctors & Medical Stores Display:
          Information about mental health professionals and medical stores is fetched  from predefined data sources and shown in dedicated sections.

 🖥️Architecture Overview: